ckeditor/ckeditor5/packages/ckeditor5-basic-styles/docs/api/basic-styles.md

 ## Documentation

+See the {@link features/basic-styles Basic styles feature} guide.

-Check out the following plugins:
+You can also check out the following plugins:

 * {@link module:basic-styles/bold~Bold}
 * {@link module:basic-styles/italic~Italic}